-- d.
-If necessary, a second round shall take place by the same procedure.
+- Before rounds begin, all disqualified candidates shall be eliminated and all candidates, including write-in candidates, who receive less than one percent (1%) of the total number of ballots cast in a race shall be eliminated. - In the first round, all candidates shall be ordered by the number of ballots that are counted as votes for them (they are ranked most preferred after removing eliminated candidates).
+The candidate who receives the fewest votes is eliminated.
+Exhausted ballots shall not be counted. - If necessary, a second round shall take place by the same procedure.
 Additional round shall be counted by this same process until the number of candidates who have not been eliminated or disqualified is equal to the number of winners.
-Those candidate(s) shall be declared the winner(s) of that race. - e.
-If two (2) or more candidates in a round are exactly tied for last place, they shall all be eliminated unless that would result in the number of candidates falling below the number of winners.
+Those candidate(s) shall be declared the winner(s) of that race. - If two or more candidates in a round are exactly tied for last place, they shall all be eliminated unless that would result in the number of candidates falling below the number of winners.
 In that instance, the remaining candidates shall be declared as the winners, and the outgoing session of the Student Senate shall resolve the tie by a majority vote at its next regularly scheduled general meeting in accordance with its rules for officer elections.

-iv.
-Procedure- Multi-Seat Races
+(4) Procedure- Multi-Seat Races

-1. The procedures for multi-seat races shall be the same as for single-seat races except:
+The procedures for multi-seat races shall be the same as for single-seat races except: